-ERIK TONNING is Professor of British Literature and Culture in the University of Bergen (from 2015).
+ERIK TONNING is Professor II in British Literature and Culture in the University of Bergen.
 In 2011-2014 he was Research Director of the ‘Modernism and Christianity’ project funded by the Bergen Research Foundation/Trond Mohn Foundation.
 He completed an undergraduate degree at Bergen (1999) and an MA at Oslo (2001), before going on to the University of Oxford for his DPhil (2006).
 He has held a Norwegian Research Council postdoctoral grant (2006-2009) for a project on ‘Samuel Beckett and Christianity’, and has also been affiliated with the Oxford Centre for Christianity and Culture at Regent’s Park College (2005-2010).
 In 2010, he held a Tutorial Fellowship at Regent’s Park College, Oxford.
 He has published two monographs, Samuel Beckett’s Abstract Drama: Works for Stage and Screen 1962-1985 (2007), and Modernism and Christianity (2014).
-He has also published severl co-edited volumes including Samuel Beckett: Debts and Legacies (Samuel Beckett Today/Aujourd’hui 22, 2010), Broadcasting in the Modernist Era (2014) and Modernism, Christianity and Apocalypse (2015), and Transformations of Tragedy (2019).
+He has also published several co-edited volumes including Samuel Beckett: Debts and Legacies (Samuel Beckett Today/Aujourd’hui 22, 2010), Broadcasting in the Modernist Era (2014), Modernism, Christianity and Apocalypse (2015), and Transformations of Tragedy (2019).
 He is Series Editor (with Prof. Matthew Feldman) of the two book series Historicizing Modernism and Modernist Archives from Bloomsbury Academic.
 He was Director and Head of Department of the Norwegian Study Centre in the University of York 2017-2020.
 He is currently an Honorary Fellow of the Divinity School in the University of Edinburgh (2022-2025).

 Producer for the theatre performance Samuel Beckett in Bergen: Rockaby/Berceuse and Footfalls (with actor Rosemary Pountney and director Tore Nysæther) at Den Nasjonale Scene, Bergen.